MaheshChandrra/CMPE255-Credit-Risk-Prediction/README.md

 **Algorithms:** Logistic Regression,Random Forest,XGBoost

-The dataset is a combination of Numerical and Categorical data,requires preprocessing  and analysis on each of the features before building the model.
+The dataset is a combination of numerical and categorical data,requires preprocessing  and analysis on each of the features before building the model.

 Below are the to-do items: